 - Whatever cause you can’t rule out is the likely cause, even if it seems improbable.

-To see how this might work in practice, here’s a bug my colleague Phil and I encountered over at my day job where we’re building microservices architecture.
+To see how this might work in practice, here’s a bug my colleague Phil and I encountered over at my day job, back when I was working on building a microservices architecture.

 The Case of the Missing Stats